abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/LabIntro-V2.md

 To adjust the zoom level for the environment page, click the **A↕ : 100%** icon located next to the timer in the lab environment.

   ![Manage Your Virtual Machine](../images/zoom-feature.png)

+## Pasting Commands in the PowerShell/CloudShell Environment

+Please make sure to use the CTRL+SHIFT+V or CTRL+V keys when pasting commands inside the PowerShell/CloudShell environment instead of right-clicking.

 ## Let's Get Started with Azure Portal